lanzhang128/disentanglement/README.md

 # Overview
 TBD
 # Dataset
-We provide the exact datasets used in this paper via Google Drive: https://drive.google.com/file/d/1lXxy7YIirtEIG7fqH4WOOfpS1TgFuvoI/view?usp=sharing.
+We provide our synthetic datasets used in this paper via Google Drive: https://drive.google.com/file/d/1lXxy7YIirtEIG7fqH4WOOfpS1TgFuvoI/view?usp=sharing.

 To view how we generate synthetic datasets, please dig into the dataset folder under this project.